gregorifaroux/aws-docker-voting-app/README.md

-Notes and Caveats
+##### Notes and Caveats

-UCP and DTR default username and password are admin/ddconaws.
+* UCP and DTR default username and password are admin/ddconaws.
 PLEASE CHANGE PASSWORD in UCP portal!!.
 To change the password, go to the UCP portal, under Users and Teams, click on edit button for the admin user.
 From there you can update the admin account password.
-External Certs: Both UCP and DTR are installed with self-signed certs today.
+* External Certs: Both UCP and DTR are installed with self-signed certs today.
 If you wish to use your own certs, you can do so by following the UCP and DTR configuration guides.
 Full UCP and DTR Configuration guides are found here and here.
-A Single Security Group is used in this setup.
+* A Single Security Group is used in this setup.
 The security group only allows HTTP,HTTPS, and SSH traffic from external IPs.
 Security group doesn't limit any traffic from within the cluster.
 Please adjust it as needed.
-SSH: If you need to SSH into the cluster you can do so by using SSH agent forwarding and ssh'ing into the jumphost node using the selected private key.
+* SSH: If you need to SSH into the cluster you can do so by using SSH agent forwarding and ssh'ing into the jumphost node using the selected private key.
 Once you're logged into the jumphost, you can use the private IP address of any of the other nodes to ssh into them.
-Default username for ubuntu based AMI's is ubuntu.
+* Default username for ubuntu based AMI's is ubuntu.
-S